jasoneppink/multicaptions/README.md

 COMING SOON

 ### Updates
-v0.4 (2017-04-18): It's working!
-V0.4 introduces an Arduino Mega 2560, which receives the subtitles as serial data from the Raspberry Pi and uses the [U8g2 library](https://github.com/olikraus/u8g2) to print it to the LCD screen.
-This version only works with English subtitles.
+v0.4 (2017-04-18): It's working! v0.4 introduces an Arduino Mega 2560, which receives the subtitles as serial data from the Raspberry Pi and uses the [U8g2 library](https://github.com/olikraus/u8g2) to print to the LCD screen. extsub currently only works with English subtitles.

 v0.3 (2016-06-14): Adds support for multiple SRT (subtitle) files.
 These can be changed immediately by clicking a button that is attached to a pair of GPIO pins.
 No interface with graphic LCD display yet.

 v0.2 (2016-06-06): omxplayer dbus time out problem identified as problem with omxplayer; this is fixed with recent updates to omxplayer (May 27 - June 1, 2016 by kennyyy24 and fabled).
-This update to raspberry-pi-external-subtitles consolidates dbus calls inside the Python script (eliminating the need for additional bash scripts)
+This update consolidates dbus calls inside the Python script (eliminating the need for additional bash scripts)

 v0.1 (2016-06-01): Synchornization works, but omxplayer dbus times out after 4 hours 38 minutes.
 No interface with the graphic LCD display yet.

 ### Thanks
-Many many thanks to Moe Jangda for his work getting the Raspberry Pi to talk to the LCD display.
+Many thanks to Moe Jangda for his work getting the Raspberry Pi to talk to the LCD display.